 Your Sittercity profile is like your resume.
 It’s the first step of the hiring process, and gives parents a quick overview of your skills, qualifications, and personality.

-Once parents review your profile, they’ll decide if they want to reach out to learn more about you and ultimately if they’d like to set up an interview.
-So it’s essential you make the best impression and represent yourself well.
+Once parents review your profile, they’ll decide if they want to reach out and learn more about you.
+So it’s important to make a good impression and represent yourself well.

-Keep in mind that when parents search for nearby caregivers on Sittercity, they see the first 2-3 sentences of your bio.
+Keep in mind that when parents search for nearby sitters on Sittercity, they only see the first 2-3 sentences of your bio.
 It’s important to make every word count!

 At a loss for words?
-Read on for a few tips to help you craft an awesome bio and profile.
+Read on for a few tips to help you craft an awesome profile.

 Don’t skimp on details about your experience and qualifications

-Above all, the most important aspect of your bio should be your caregiving experience.
+Above all, the most important aspect of your bio should be your child care experience.
 These questions can get you started:

-- What age ranges have you sat for and which are you most comfortable with?
+What age ranges have you sat for and which are you most comfortable with?
 (Were you the oldest of 5 kids?
-Have you sat for twin newborns?)
+Have you sat for twin newborns?
+Be specific!)